TasMumu/Business_Insight_360/README.md

 - Data modeling plays a vital role and is considered as the basement of report.
 All the visuals will be build upon the data model.
 - Poor data modeling affects the over all performance of the report.
-- Following Good practices of data modeling is must.
-Refer this page to get to know the good practices [Blog](https://addendanalytics.com/blog/data-modelling-best-practices/)
 - In this project, we have followed Snowfall data modeling method.

-![Snowfall data modeling method]star schema.png
-## Home view

-In Home view, all the views button will be available.
-User will land on specific view page by clicking the button

-- Info
-- Finance View
-- Sales View
-- Marketing View
-- Supply chain View
-- Executive View
-- Products
-- Support